 Problem Statement- Part 1

 Big Data at AT&T is interested in seeing the correlation between social media and retail store performance.
-One way to do this is to analyze social media content and geo-location of customers to see positive or negative responses about customer satisfaction or product experience. are tasked with researching customer sentiment in the Dallas area by utilizing social media platforms like Yelp, Google Reviews, Twitter, etc. For the first round, Big Data at AT&T would like the to do preliminary research solely based on customer sentiment found on social media.
-Big Data at AT&T wants to understand how AT&T’s products and services are viewed in the community and see if it is reflective of store performance. should think outside of the box and include other social media platforms or information not specifically listed here.
+One way to do this is to analyze social media content and geo-location of customers to see positive or negative responses about customer satisfaction or product experience.
+Teams are tasked with researching customer sentiment in the Dallas area by utilizing social media platforms like Yelp, Google Reviews, Twitter, etc. For the first round, Big Data at AT&T would like the Teams to do preliminary research solely based on customer sentiment found on social media.
+Big Data at AT&T wants to understand how AT&T’s products and services are viewed in the community and see if it is reflective of store performance.
+Participants should think outside of the box and include other social media platforms or information not specifically listed here.
 The end goal of this case study is to be able to rate retail zones—by zip codes, based on its ability to illicit positive response from its customer care.

 FRAMEWORK FOR FIRST ROUND: